Apply for Admission

 All new students will meet with a Success Coach to discuss their goals, review their chosen major and begin the process of academic planning.
 Call 419-755-4536 to schedule an appointment.

 Contact the Student Success and Transition Center at 419-755-4536 to sign up for an orientation or ask your Success Coach to make the appointment for you.
-During the “Connect to College” session students will learn about campus resources, college expectations, important deadlines, academic programs, and opportunities to get involved outside the classroom with fellow students.
+During the “Connect to College” session students will learn about campus resources, college expectations, important deadlines, student software applications, purchasing books, payment options, and opportunities to get involved outside the classroom with fellow students.
+Students will also register for their classes for the upcoming semester(s).
 “Connect to College” helps ensure all students get off to a strong start at NC State.

 NC State College Campus Tour (Optional)